All the Major Deaths in 'The Suicide Squad' Ranked

 Whenever you find yourself mourning the villain’s death, you the villain was done right.
 Starro the Conqueror was absolutely terrifying, and yet his death was downright heartbreaking.

-Though it looked like it was going to be Harley that brought down the giant alien, it was actually the same swarm of colorful sea creatures that nearly took out King Shark that delivered the killshots — er, kill bites?
-Following Harley into Starro’s massive eyes, the creatures bit at every piece of nerve they could find, filling the eye with blood and eventually killing Starro.
+Though it looked like it was going to be Harley that brought down the giant alien, it was actually the rats controlled by Ratcatcher 2 that delivered the killshots — er, kill bites?
+Following Harley into Starro’s massive eye, the rodents bit at every piece of nerve they could find, filling the eye with blood and eventually killing Starro.

-As he fell, he used one of his possessed humans to relay his final words: that he was happy just floating through space.
+As he fell, he used one of his possessed humans to relay his final words: “I was happy floating, staring at the stars.”

 It’s an absolute gut punch of a line that really summed up the whole theme of the movie.
 Every member of the Suicide Squad, dead and alive, were put into this situation because the U.S. made an obnoxiously poor decision, got involved where it shouldn’t and then tried to cover it up.
 They were made into pawns, just like Starro was made into a villain, simply because of national hubris.